A Michigan hotel injury lawyer can help if you or someone you care about suffered harm as a hotel guest or visitor.

 If you are an injured guest or visitor, you should report the incident to the front desk and ask to speak with the manager.
 You will want to file a written report to document your injury.

-In addition, it is smart to take photographs and video on your cell phone of any dangerous conditions.
+In addition, it is smart to take photographs and videos on your cell phone of any dangerous conditions.
 This can be helpful evidence if the business later disputes your claim.

 What is the Compensation in a Case?